Keli Lane: Appeal and aftermath

 Lawyers acting for Lane lodged an appeal against her conviction on 18 April 2011.
 The same day, claims were aired in the media that a taxi driver saw Lane dump a baby in bushland, en route to Manly.

-Some news reports allege that, since being jailed, Lane has been bashed by other inmates, causing facial injuries.
+Some news reports allege that, since being jailed, Lane has been attacked by other inmates, causing facial injuries.
 Lane has responded by denying such incidents.

 An appeal was lodged and was heard in the New South Wales Court of Criminal Appeal between July and December 2013.
 The court dismissed the appeal, commenting that there was "ample" evidence available to the jury of Lane's guilt.
-Lane made a further application for leave to appeal to the High Court, and that application was rejected in August 2014.
+Lane made a further application for leave to appeal to the High Court of Australia, and that application was rejected in August 2014.

+Lane was denied parole on 22 March 2024 in accordance with the "No body, No parole" laws of New South Wales.
+While the law remains in force and as long as Lane is unable to satisfy the New South Wales State Parole Authority that she has co-operated satisfactorily in police investigations or other actions to identify the location of Tegan, she is likely to remain incarcerated until the expiry of her sentence on 12 December 2028.

+In 2025, New South Wales MLC Sue Higginson revealed that Lane alleged she had been repeatedly sexually assaulted by Wayne Astill, a corrections officer at Dillwynia Correctional Centre, and harassed by other staff.
+Higginson also stated that Lane was a witness in the government inquiry against Astill, who was jailed in 2023 for assaulting multiple incarcerated women.

 Exposed: The Case of Keli Lane

 In September 2018, the Australian Broadcasting Corporation aired a three part documentary, an opinion piece, which featured interviews with Lane, conducted via numerous six-minute telephone calls from inside jail of which a small percentage were included and edited down for production space.